SwanFlutter/get_x_master/README.md

 ```

-- Note: If you are using Get's State Manager, pay more attention to the bindings API, which will make it easier to connect your view to your controller.
+- Note: If you are using GetX Master's State Manager, pay more attention to the bindings API, which will make it easier to connect your view to your controller.

-Instead of instantiating your class within the class you are using, you are instantiating it within the Get instance, which will make it available throughout your App.
+Instead of instantiating your class within the class you are using, you are instantiating it within the GetX Master instance, which will make it available throughout your App.
 So you can use your controller (or class Bloc) normally

-**Tip:** Get dependency management is decoupled from other parts of the package, so if for example, your app is already using a state manager (any one, it doesn't matter), you don't need to rewrite it all, you can use this dependency injection with no problems at all
+**Tip:** GetX Master dependency management is decoupled from other parts of the package, so if for example, your app is already using a state manager (any one, it doesn't matter), you don't need to rewrite it all, you can use this dependency injection with no problems at all

 ```dart